verbb/vizy/docs/template-guides/rendering-content.md

 For further examples, see [Querying Nodes](docs:template-guides/querying-nodes).

 ## Raw Node Data
 You can also get the raw JSON block data, exactly as it's stored in the database.
+Vizy will unserialize the JSON into an array for use in your templates.

 ```twig
 {{ dump(entry.vizyField.getRawNodes()) }}